 The following coffee drinks have a regular cup of coffee as their base and may or may not have added espresso.

 - Cafe au lait: “Coffee with milk” is a combination of strong coffee and steamed milk in a 1:1 ratio.
+This is a popular breakfast drink in France.

 - Coffee with Espresso: Also called a “shot in the dark,” or an “eye opener” this drink is where espresso is combined with regular coffee to either increase flavor intensity or caffeine content.